teamlamsta/.github/profile/README.md

 ## What we do

-We develop software solutions that help businesses and individuals to be more productive, efficient, and successful.
+We develop software solutions that help organizations and individuals to be more productive, efficient, and successful.
 Our solutions are based on the latest technologies and are designed to be user-friendly and easy to use.

 ## Our product